-Details on the HSE complaints procedure are available via the following link
+Find more details on the HSE complaints procedure

 However, patients accessing services in Ireland with a private hospital or with a private provider should seek confirmation of the complaints procedure specific to that healthcare provider.
 Most private hospitals publish their complaints procedures on their websites or make them available upon request.